 Perhaps the most pertinent example of myth surrounding the former is found in the “magical thinking” that Clark and Newman (2012) identify within the underlying logic of “expansionary austerity”, still the dominant policy response to the crisis in the UK and Europe.
-Krugman (2010) explains th logic:
+Krugman (2010) explains this logic:

 Don’t worry: spending cuts may hurt, but the confidence fairy will take away the pain.
 “The idea that austerity measures could trigger stagnation is incorrect,” declared Jean-Claude Trichet, the president of the European Central Bank, in a recent interview.
 Why?
 Because “confidence-inspiring policies will foster and not hamper economic recovery.”

 We can trace Krugman’s “confidence fairy” back to Keynes’s discussion, in The General Theory (1936), of the psychological factors – what he called “animal spirits” – that guide individuals’ economic actions.
 These psychological factors are, he explained, the amalgam of an individual’s beliefs concerning other individuals’ and institutions’ future actions, which cannot be rationally predicted.
 Keynes argued that in the context of subdued “animal spirits”, governments should spend money to restore confidence; Trichet (and other austerity-implementing policy-makers) are channeling the “Treasury view” that Keynes railed against, which has as its more modern incarnations monetarism and “rational expectations” theory.
-In this pro-austerity view, any government spending tends to “crowd out” private sector economic activity which may well prolong the downturn as private economic actors will lose confidence in their government’s ability to pursue sound policies.
+In this pro-austerity view, any government spending tends to “crowd out” private sector economic activity, which may well prolong the downturn as private economic actors will lose confidence in their government’s ability to pursue sound policies.

 This figure of the “confidence fairy” shows the central role that considerations of collective affect play in contemporary mainstream economics.
-Indeed, prefiguring the direction of our argument we can even see policy makers attempting to exorcise the affective contagions of panic and despondency through policy incantations will summon up the affect of confidence.
+Indeed, prefiguring the direction of our argument we can even see policy makers attempting to exorcise the affective contagions of panic and despondency through policy incantations that will summon up the affect of confidence.

-Our focus, however, is dispelling the myths through which anti-austerity movements must move.
+Our focus, however, is dispelling the myths through which anti-austerity movements must move, in particular, the twins myths that either ‘leaders’ are necessary or that leadership is unnecessary, and the myth that a politics based solely on rationality and rational thinking is sufficient.
 We begin by discussing alternative approaches to understanding “the crowd” and the relationship between the crowd and leaders(hip).
 Here we move from Le Bon to Freud before considering recent insights from “critical leadership studies” and other scholars sympathetic to the notions of “leaderlessness” and “distributed leadership”.
 We then turn our attention to the question of “virality” and “contagion”.
 Examining Richard Dawkins’s (1976) concept of the “meme”, we argue that this metaphor tends to naturalise what already exists: human agency is removed by placing the meme centre-stage, and casting its accompanying algorithm of imitation and mutation as the actor, the “blind watchmaker” (Dawkins 1988).
-More generally, we argue that memetics is poor concept for grasping the cascading effect o sharing on social media, in part because of its inability to account for collective agency but also because its association with the kind of Socio-Darwinism that acts as a principle mythic supplement for neoliberal subjectivity.
+More generally, we argue that memetics is a poor concept for grasping the cascading effect of sharing on social media, in part because of its inability to account for collective agency but also because its association with the kind of Socio-Darwinism that acts as a principle mythic supplement for neoliberal subjectivity.